Readiness for kinder

 · Speaking to your child’s current educators.
 If your child attends a long day care program, their educators will be regularly assessing their learning and development needs.
 Being promoted to the 3-year-old room at child care is not necessarily a sign of readiness.

 If you feel that your child may benefit from being older when starting school (that is, 5 years old turning 6 during their Foundation year), then consider starting your child at 3-year-old kindergarten later.
-There is evidence that suggests starting children later (when they are 5, turning 6) has numerous academic, social and emotional benefits that last throughout their entire schooling career.
+There is evidence that suggests starting school later (when children are 5, turning 6) has numerous academic, social and emotional benefits that last throughout their entire schooling career.

 If your child’s date of birth falls in the January to April months and you decide it would be beneficial for them to have a whole year of 3-year-old kindergarten you can defer your place with Banyule City Council for the following year.
 This deferral must be requested by the end of February.